antoinedenovembre/letter_latex_template/DEVELOPMENT.md

 # Development Guide

-This document contains detailed information for developers who want to work on or understand the technical aspects of this LaTeX resume project.
+This document contains detailed information for developers who want to work on or understand the technical aspects of this LaTeX letter template.

 ## Local Development